 Fort Necessity National Battlefield

-This impromptu palisade was constructed by Col. George Washington’s forces in 1754 at the start of the French and Indian war.
+This impromptu palisade was constructed by Colonel George Washington’s forces in 1754 at the start of the French and Indian War.
 A reconstruction of the fort stands within the 908-acre Fort Necessity National Battlefield in Pennsylvania.
-There is also a Fort Necessity/National Road Interpretive and Education Center at the site that opened in 2005.
-It features a 20-minute orientation film entitled "Road of Necessity" and numerous interactive and interpretive exhibits.
+There is also a Fort Necessity/National Road Interpretive and Education Center at the site that opened in 2005 and features a 20-minute orientation film entitled "Road of Necessity" and numerous interactive and interpretive exhibits.
 Additionally, there are 5-miles of hiking trails that meander through the forest and meadows that surround the fort.

 Backstory and Context